 Enter my friend and colleague Dr. Jerome Lubbe, a functional neurologist and co-founder of Thrive NeuroTheology.
-Jerome has written and designed a beautifully-illustrated, ground-breaking coffee-table style book on the neurology of the Enneagram, called Whole-Identity: A Brain-Based Enneagram Model for (W)holistic Human Thriving.
+Jerome has written and designed a beautifully-illustrated, ground-breaking coffee-table style book on the neurology of the Enneagram, called The Brain-Based Enneagram: You are not a Number.
 He’s nearly sold out of his third print run; you can secure your copy here.

 I was privileged to co-write the following essay for Whole-Identity.
 Jerome graciously gave me permission to share it with you here in its entirety.
 Enjoy!

 A Brief History of the Enneagram and its Influences

 By John Luckovitch and Mike Morrell

 The Enneagram is an enigmatic nine-pointed symbol that represents the interaction of energies within a process.
 It illustrates the relationship between the essential character of a phenomenon and how this character is expressed in sequential stages through time.
 Today, the Enneagram is most widely recognized and taught as a system of character types that draws from ancient wisdom traditions and insights from modern psychology.